 New development and construction projects are required to minimize impacts on receiving water quality by incorporating Best Management Practices (BMPs) specific to both the construction and post-construction phases of the project.
 New development and redevelopment projects are required to minimize the impacts on receiving water quality by incorporating pollution prevention measures in their project design.
 Projects proponents must implement Low Impact Development (LID), source control, and treatment control BMPs.
-The City of Mission Viejo Local Implementation includes guidance for these requirements.
-Construction projects of one acre or more are regulated under the State Construction Permit.
+The City's Local Implementation Plan, South Orange County Model Water Quality Management Plan (WQMP), South Orange County Technical Guidance Document (TGD), and the South Orange County Hydromodification Management Plan (HMP) detail the project design requirements for each type of project.
+The WQMP, TGD, and HMP are collectively the BMP Design Manual for the City of Mission Viejo.
+Construction projects of one acre or more are also regulated under the State Construction Permit.
 Developers are required to submit a Notice of Intent and prepare a Storm Water Pollution Prevention Plan (SWPPP).
 Construction sites less than one acre are regulated by the construction component Municipal Stormwater Permit.
 The City’s Local Implementation Plan details requirements for each type of project.
 Mission Viejo City staff regularly inspect construction sites and provide stormwater BMP education and enforcement if necessary.

 Development and Construction Documents

 - Mission Viejo BMP Design Manual